cyrill-martin/parlament/README.md

 # The Swiss Parliament

-This repository contains the files for the Swiss parliament visualization available and described at [parlament.kmapper.com](https://parlament.kmapper.com/).
+This repository houses the files for the Swiss Parliament visualization, which is available and detailed at [parlament.kmapper.com](https://parlament.kmapper.com/).
+This visualization is a public portfolio project by [kmapper GmbH](https://kmapper.com), and it's built using open data sourced from [parlament.ch](https://www.parlament.ch/).

 ## Dependencies

 - npm
+- Python 3 if you want to pull new data from parlament.ch.

 ## Serve and Develop Locally